PERSONAL LIBERATION IS NOT THE END:

 Beyond this Earthly plane there really is no “before” and “after” but I would still, incorrectly, say: Before and after this Earthly plane, there are eons of non-selfing.
 We have literally all the “time” in the world to be a non-self.
 We get a precious hundred years, if that, here on this Earth to learn the gift of being human.
 We get a precious hundred years to learn the gift of self, the gift of ego.
 This piece is not to be killed off, ripped away, dissolved, or exorcized.
 It is a true gift of humanity, and because we see it through our lenses of human and social conditioning, it is misunderstood.
 This piece can be cherished, loved, and integrated well into its impersonal iteration.
 It, too, can grow and liberate.
 We do not need to continue to choose violence against the self, or anyone else.
 Love is still the answer, when we come to understand in truth what that word really means.

-The opposite of calling people out of our cages, is using fear to stunt each other.
-This is not uncommon, particularly in parental (or adult) relationships with children, and also not hard to understand.
+The opposite of calling people into growth, is using fear to control each other.
+Fear stunts our growth.
+This tactic is not uncommon, particularly in parental (or adult) relationships with children, and also not hard to understand.
 But that doesn’t make it right, or true.
 Teaching our children to obscure their light is unspeakably dangerous to them.
 Even adult to adult, we believe it’s better to be alive and small, than big and dead.
 This is a false equivalency.
 Staying small never kept anyone safe – as it is, in and of itself, a form of harm.
 Keeping oneself small, obscuring your light, means you are doing the master’s work for him.
 When we keep ourselves in cages, we are perpetuating the desires of The System.
 It is a seductive and easy way to believe that everything is copacetic when it is not.

 The point I’m making is that we need an ego to make things better.
-We need an ego to want, and the integrated ego wants something better for the collective (which includes itself).
-We need an ego to fight, and an integrated ego fights for each other.
+We need an ego to want, and the integrated ego wants something better for itself and the world.
+We need an ego to fight, and an integrated ego fights for the soul of the collective.
 When it comes to fighting for the soul of the collective, an integrated ego is the lynchpin, an integral part of the toolkit.
 An integrated ego helps us to effect change, to direct power, and thus influence systemic power dynamics.
-When the ego is integrated properly, we can fearlessly, boldly, and lovingly, course-correct each other on this Earthly plane.
-Integrated ego is rocket fuel for getting us to that other world, that is not only on her way, but present right now.
-It is also the constant, soft refrain of accountability in interpersonal connections: “I'm better than this.
+When the ego is integrated properly, we can fearlessly, boldly, and lovingly, course-correct each other and our future together.
+The integrated ego is rocket fuel for getting us to that other world, that is not only on her way, but present right now.
+It is also the constant, soft refrain: “I'm better than this.
 You’re better than this.
 We are all better than this.”
 It is the steady walk, through acceptance of the pain of the present, powered by belief in ourselves, each other, and the future.

 Society is not made up of humans selfing, but rather society is made up of the interactions between those humans.
 The ego is not the issue, it’s that we still see everything as though it begins and ends with the self.
 In reality, society begins and ends, quite literally, with interactions between the selves.
 When we can learn to free our minds from conditioning, we will liberate ourselves.
-When we can learn to free our interactions from conditioning, we can call other people into liberation with us.
+When we can learn to free our interactions from conditioning, we can liberate together.
 Not everyone will be ready, but when we begin to love each other in such a way that our love calls people higher, we will be creating a future world that is bigger, brighter and freer.
 We will be investing in, not turning away from, this worldly plane.
 The precious hundred years we spend here could be truly worth something.
-We could spend them loving ourselves and each other, rather than attempting to repress, suppress or escape the very thing that makes us so gratefully human.
+We could spend them loving ourselves, each other, and building a legacy out of this cultural dark wood.